pierluc-codes/dnd-campaigns/pigs/homebrew.md

 Long rest is composed of multiple blocks of 4 hours.
 Party can take as much as block as they want.
-The time spend on long rest can have multiple effect on the storyline or attrac more ennemies.
+The time spend on long rest can have multiple effect on the storyline or attract more ennemies.

 Rules:
 * Standing guard is not considered as rest.